petoalbert/rust-printerparser/README.md

 `api` implements a collection of high-level operations, each of which composes multiple DB API calls.
 These operations aim to preserve invariants before/after DB operations.

+#### Wire format
+The API features a very basic export/import functionality, which can export/import a number of commits and the blocks they refer to.
+This is a binary format, implemented with the `printer_parser` machinery (see `exchange.rs` for details).

 ### `cli`

 `cli` uses `clap` to implement a thin wrapper around the high-level ops in `api`.